Carrying Out Environmentally Friendly Business Activities

 • The replacement of existing equipment with new models that can operate with renewable energy as a result of newly enacted laws and regulations could increase costs.

-• Systematically upgrade equipment to energy-saving models and machinery
+• Consider new installations and systematically upgrade equipment to energy-saving models and machinery

 Market Changes in procurement/ operational costs